mvpjava/JavaFX-logging-Spring-MongoDB-tutorial/README.md

 *** You will need to have a locally running mongoDB instance running on port 27107 before running the application ***

-Follow alony with My YouTube Video Tutorial
+Follow along with My YouTube Video Tutorial
 "Advanced Java Logging with Spring Data and MongoDB" https://youtu.be/miqtbm7x60A